Menu

 • API key: An OpenAI API key set as OPENAI_API_KEY.
 See OpenAI’s docs to create one.

-• Prior knowledge: Basic LangGraph concepts (nodes, edges, state).
-If you’re new to LangGraph, start with our LangGraph fundamentals guide.
+• What you should know: LangGraph basics (nodes, edges, state).
+If you are new to LangGraph, start with our LangGraph fundamentals guide.

 python